-Lawyers on behalf of TVAddons and the Kodi addon ZemTV have asked a Texas Dsitrict Court to dismiss the piracy lawsuit filed against them earlier in 2017.
+Lawyers on behalf of TVamdons and the Kodi addon ZemTV have asked a Texas Dsitrict Court to dismiss the piracy lawsuit filed against them earlier in 2017.

 The Dish Network lawsuit against TVAddons and ZemTV got some fresh news today when lawyers representing both TVAddons and ZemTV asked a Texas court to dismiss the piracy lawsuit against their clients on grounds that they are both foreign nationals with no connection to Texas.
 Therefore, the entire course case violates their due process rights according to the defense.

 The lawsuit by Dish Network against TVAddons and ZemTV has been fairly quiet after news initially broke about the lawsuit and then the Texas court officially named both defendants by legal names earlier this fall.
-Both defendants, Adam Lackman and Shahjahan Durrani, are accused of copyright infringement for their role in the ZemTV Kodi addon, which was hosted in the TVAddons repository, and face up to $150,000 in damages each.
+Both defendants are accused of copyright infringement for their role in the ZemTV Kodi addon, which was hosted in the TVAddons repository, and face up to $150,000 in damages each.

-While the original court case was filed in Texas, Lackman resides in Montreal, Quebec, Canada and Durrani in London, England.
+While the original court case was filed in Texas, TVAddons resides in Montreal, Quebec, Canada and ZemTV in London, England.
 The two are both defended by Erin Russel and Jason Sweet, who have asked the court to drop the case due to the limited connection to Texas.
 According to court documents, the Texas District Court does not have jurisdiction over the two defendents.

 “Lackman and Durrani have never been residents or citizens of Texas; they have never owned property in Texas; they have never voted in Texas; they have never personally visited Texas; they have never directed any business activity of any kind to anyone in Texas […] and they have never earnedincome in Texas”